Level crossings in the United Kingdom: Telephones

 In the aftermath of the Hixon level crossing accident, the inquiry emphasised a need to both provide telephones at automatic level crossings, and to strengthen traffic signage and rules to make it unambiguous to road users who needed to call the signaler for permission before crossing.
-Plessey introduced a phone system in 1970 that enabled widespread introduction and standardization of level crossing telephones.
+Plessey introduced a phone system in 1970 that enabled widespread introduction and standardisation of level crossing telephones.
 The design of the system enabled road users to call a signaler, the signaler to call the crossing, detect faults and notify the signaler if the fault has been corrected and distinguish between calls from the different phones at the crossing.

 Crossing phones were classified into three types: barrier, roadside and emergency.
 Roadside phones were located on the approach of crossings, intended for drivers who required to request permission to cross, such as long, slow or heavy vehicles or people with livestock.
 Barrier phones were located on the left-hand side of crossings, either beside or integrated into a level crossing barrier housing and typically intended for use by railway staff servicing equipment.
 Emergency phones are located on the right side of the roadway, intended for members of the public who need to report an emergency to signalers.
 In the 1980s, the advanced roadside phone was phased out and the distinction between 'emergency' calls and other calls was phased out.
 The telephone in the signal box for the signaler was a GPO telephone Type 710 with no dial, and two lamp buttons, one red (call) and one red (fault).
 A separate case held the bell and buzzer equipment that sounded when a call was initiated from the crossing.

 In 1986, British Rail commissioned Whiteley Electronics of Mansfield to improve upon and supersede the system by Plessey, which was limited in the ability to indicate fault states and required relays that were becoming harder to maintain.
 This led to the development of the Public Emergency Telephone System (PETS).